francissuzzzzzzzzzz/Revenue-analysis-Dashboard/README.md

       FIELDTERMINATOR = '\t',
       ROWTERMINATOR = '\n'
   )

 - Step 3 : Cleaned the data,casted all the relevant columns into its respective data type,performed left join
-to merged Sales table(Primary) with Discount and meal tables(Secondary)
+to merge Sales table(Primary) with Discount and meal tables(Secondary)

 for left join below SQL script was written;

 USE [Hotel_Revenue]